Business rates are payable on all occupied and some unoccupied business premises within North Somerset.

 Also known as national non-domestic rates, North Somerset Council collects business rates on behalf of the Government's Communities and Local Government (CLG) department and pays them into the central rating pool.
 Each local authority receives a payment from the pool which is generally calculated based on the number of Council Tax Band "D" properties in its area.
 This money helps towards the cost of local council services.

 Depending on your circumstances and nature of your business you may be entitled to relief.
-The amount of small business relief has temporarily increased with effect from 1 October 2010.

 Small business rate relief scheme